Toronto Stock Exchange: TZS

 - the elimination of the trailer fees paid on Class A Shares will leave more of the income generated by the Corporation available for distribution to its shareholders;

 - the grant of full voting rights to Class A Shareholders;

 - increased frequency of financial reporting;

-- the potential for research analyst coverage; and
+- the potential for research analyst coverage which does not cover investment funds; and

 SOURCE: Trez Capital Senior Mortgage Investment Corporation